flochner/unh698project/DOCUMENTATION.md

  - [ ] Familiarize yourself with the Services and Software.
  - [ ] Setup Docker Cloud to monitor a GitHub repository
  - [ ] Configure Dockerfile
+ - [ ] Use Docker Cloud to perform Unit Tests
  - [ ]

 ### Detailed tasks